openandclose/configfetch/docs/overview.rst

     Return a list of strings
     ready to put in `subprocess <https://docs.python.org/3/library/subprocess.html>`__.

-    Users have to quote whitespaces as they do in a terminal.
+    Users have to write strings as in a terminal (quotes and escapes).

     Note ``'#'`` and after are comments, they are discarded.